You have a number of options when it comes to managing your Airflow logs.

 Externally provisioned PVC¶

 In this approach, Airflow will log to an existing

 ReadWriteMany PVC.
 You pass in the name of the volume claim to the chart.

 helm upgrade --install airflow apache-airflow/airflow \ --set logs.persistence.enabled=true \ --set logs.persistence.existingClaim=my-volume-claim

-Note that the volume will need to writable by the Airflow user.
+Note that the volume will need to be writable by the Airflow user.
 The easiest way is to ensure GID

 0 has write permission.

 More information can be found in the Docker image entrypoint documentation.

 If your cluster forwards logs to Elasticsearch, you can configure Airflow to retrieve task logs from it.
 See the Elasticsearch providers guide for more details.